sonializzie/sonializzie/README.md

 # Hi there, I'm Sonia 👋🏾

 # 💫 About Me:
-- 🔭 I’m currently working on:  Building my first responsive website using HTML, CSS, and JavaScript.
+- 🔭 I’m currently working on:  Working on an Integrated Project that includes Machine Learning, Statistics and Data Preparation.
 The focus is on creating a personal portfolio that showcases my projects and skills in a visually appealing way.<br>

-- 👯 I’m looking to collaborate on: Any open-source projects that are beginner-friendly.
-I am eager to contribute to web development projects and learn from the community.<br>
+- 👯 I’m looking to collaborate on: Any machine learning open-source projects that are beginner-friendly.
+I am eager to contribute to machine learning projects and learn from the community.<br>

-- 🤝 I’m looking for help with: Understanding more advanced JavaScript concepts and frameworks.
+- 🤝 I’m looking for help with: Understanding more advanced Machine Learning concepts and frameworks.
 Any mentorship or guidance on using React.js would be highly appreciated.<br>

 - 🌱 I’m currently learning: Data Analytics.<br>

-- 💬 Ask me about: HTML, CSS, and any tips on web design for beginners.
+- 💬 Ask me about: HTML, CSS, and any tips on web design.
 I'm also learning about web accessibility and would love to discuss best practices for making the web accessible to all.<br>

 - ⚡ Fun fact: Photography in spare time.<br>